Bloom Hamner

 Mr. Ballantyne and his wife, Jill, have four children, James, Elijah, Mahri, and Selah.

-A boarding school alumnus (The Lawrenceville School in New Jersey), Mr. Ballenger graduated magna cum laude from Alma College before earning a Master’s degree in Social Studies Education through his graduate studies at the University of Virginia and the University of Oxford (England).
+A boarding school alumnus (The Lawrenceville School in New Jersey), Mr. Ballenger graduated magna cum laude from Alma College before earning a Master’s degree in Social Studies Education through his graduate coursework at the University of Virginia and the University of Oxford (England).

-Kathy Belk has fulfilled a number of roles in Christ School’s Advancement Office since 2002: Office Manager, Annual Fund Director, Constituent Relations and Special Events Coordinator, and Advancement Services Coordinator.
+She previously served as Office Manager, Annual Fund Director, Constituent Relations and Special Events Coordinator, and Advancement Services Coordinator.
 Kathy worked on all seven of Christ School highly successful Auction & Galas.

 Ms. Belk received her B.S. in Accounting as well as a B.S. in Business Administration in Management from the University of North Carolina-Charlotte.

-Now entering his 20th year, Director of College Guidance Kirk Blackard has perfected a system that ensures every boy gets individual, personalized attention from the moment they step on campus until the very end of the college-application process.
+Now entering his 21st year, Director of College Guidance Kirk Blackard has perfected a system that ensures every boy gets individual, personalized attention from the moment they step on campus until the very end of the college-application process.

 Mr. Blackard has been involved in college admissions and college counseling since 1991.
 A graduate of St. Christopher’s School in Richmond, Va., Mr. Blackard received a B.A. from Wake Forest University in 1989 and his master's from Virginia Commonwealth University in 1995.